Code-Institute-Submissions/shake-n-stir/README.md

 There are two ways in which images are used throughout this app;  Static and Dynamic images.

-1. Static Images
-- The first is by storing images in a static folder.
-I have stored the landing page images here, as they are fixed, and will not be changed.

-I decided to use a large bright image of a cocktail, which clearly shows the user that the website is about cocktails.

-The second static image I have used is a collection of cocktails with a variety of different colors, while also maintaining dark tones in the background
+Images that do not change are in the 'static' folder.
+I have stored the landing page images here, as they are fixed and will not be changed.
+I decided to use a bright photo of a cocktail, which clearly shows the user that the website is about cocktails.
+The second static image I have used is a collection of cocktails with a variety of colors while also maintaining dark tones in the background of the image.

-The second way in which images are handled is through Cloudinary.
-I have decided to use the Cloudinary Widget API, as I felt it offered a good UX.

-This stores images on Cloudinary, and also avoid the risk of being removed on Heroku once deployed.
+I consider the images that users uploaded to be 'dynamic' as they are subject to change.
+The dynamic images are handled through Cloudinary.
+I have decided to use the Cloudinary Widget API, as I felt it offered a good UX and allowed a seamless way of utilizing images that are not stored as a static file.
+By using Cloudinary, images avoid the risk of being removed on Heroku once deployed.

 ### Colours

 One of the challenges of styling the front-end of this website was that users can upload images of their cocktails.
-This added a lot of variables when choosing the website colors.

-A cocktail can be quite bright in color, or it can also be a dark-colored cocktail.
-In addition, the background colors of a user's uploaded image can also have an impact on the website's overall feel and tone.
+This adds a lot of variables when choosing the website colors.
+A cocktail can be bright in color, or it can also be a dark-colored cocktail.
+The background colors of a user's uploaded image can also impact the website's overall feel and tone.

-It was important for me to use neutral colors throughout the website to avoid jarring clashes.
+It was necessary to use neutral colors throughout the website to avoid jarring color clashes.
 For this reason, I choose a bright orange with dark red tones image of a cocktail for the home page image.
-I also choose this image as it had a dark-colored straw in the image.
+I also choose this image as it had a dark-colored straw.

-I decided to match the navigation bar, footer, and majority of buttons to the color of the straw in this photo.
-The color I felt closely matched this was #212529, which is a very dark, almost black blue.

-This resulted in a subtle symmetry that is established once a user enters the website.

-Users from the home page will feel accounted to seeing a bright image complemented with darker colors.
+I decided to match the navigation bar, footer, text, and majority of buttons to the color of the straw in this photo.
+The color I felt closely matched this was #212529: a very dark, almost black, blue.
+This results in a subtle symmetry that's established once a user enters the website.
+Users from the home page will feel accustomed to seeing a bright image complemented with darker colors.

-Finally, the only other color which has been used in this an off-white for the cocktail card body.

-I felt this was a neutral color which didn't feel out of place whatever the cocktail image was in the card.
-It maintained its neutrality whether the image was bright, dark, or in between.
+The background color of the website alternatives between two shades of white (#f7f7f7 and #f1f1ef).
+I felt these maintained their neutrality whether the image was bright, dark, or in between.

-In regards to the navigation buttons used throughout the website, I alternated with Bootstrap "outline-dark" and "outline-light".
-This was because the hover state of the buttons closely match the color of the navigation bar and footer and created a consistent flow to the website.
+The navigation buttons used throughout the website were Bootstrap's "outline-dark" and "outline-light".
+The hover state of these buttons match the color of the navigation bar and footer and created a consistent flow to the website.

-A dark blue, almost black (#212529) was chosen for the main text was I felt it contrasted with both backgrounds used in the website (#f7f7f7 and #f1f1ef) I also chose to use this text color, as it was the color used for the footer, navigation bar, and various buttons.
-This helped to create a consistent feel throughout the whole website, which was important due to the unpredictable shifts that occur due to a user's uploaded cocktail card, and image.
+The minimal use of background colors, and color shifts with the footer, text, buttons, and navigation bar helped to create a consistent feel.
+This was especially important due to the unpredictable changes that can occur due to a user's uploaded cocktail card, and image.

 ### Font

 I decided to use two fonts for the website.
 I chose the font 'Open Sans' for the navigation links, footer links, and all headings.
 I felt this font was extremely readable, and simple.

-For the body, I chose to use the font 'Roboto'.
+For the remainder of the text, I chose to use the font 'Roboto'.
 I felt this font was easy to read and paired well with Open Sans.

 It was important to not use an unconventional font, which could be distracting, as there are already quite a lot of color differences due to the ability of users to upload their images.